 Alternatively, markets for securities may be somewhat connected because of the presence of arbitrageurs.
 For example, GRRS have emphasized the case of investors that prefer a specific amount of duration risk along with a lack of maturity-indifferent arbitrageurs with sufficiently deep pockets.
 In this case, changes in the bond supply affect the aggregate amount of duration available in the market and the pricing of the associated interest rate risk term premia, $YTP{risk,t}^{10}$.
-In this duration removal version of the portfolio balance channel, central bank purchases of even a few specific bonds can affect the risk pricing and term premia for a wide range of securities.
+In this duration channel, central bank purchases of even a few specific bonds can affect the risk pricing and term premia for a wide range of securities.
 Notably, in the absence of further frictions, all fixed income securities (e.g., swaps and Treasuries) of the same duration would be similarly affected.
-Furthermore, if the Fed were to remove a given amount of duration risk from the market by purchasing tenyear securities or by purchasing (a smaller amount of) 30-year securities, the effect through the duration removal version of the portfolio balance channel would be the same.
+Furthermore, if the Fed were to remove a given amount of duration risk from the market by purchasing ten-year securities or by purchasing (a smaller amount of) 30-year securities, the effect through the duration channel would be the same.

-Thus, there are two ways in which bond purchases can affect term premia in Treasury yields: First, if markets for Treasuries and other assets (including Treasuries of varying maturity) are segmented, bond purchases can reduce Treasury-specific (or maturity-specific) premia.
-Second, by lowering aggregate duration risk, purchases can reduce term premia in all fixed-income securities.
+Thus, there are two ways in which bond purchases can directly affect term premia in Treasury yields through portfolio balance effects: First, if markets for Treasuries and other assets (including Treasuries of varying maturity) are segmented, bond purchases can reduce Treasury-specific (or maturity-specific) premia (local supply channel).
+Second, by lowering aggregate duration risk, purchases can reduce term premia in all fixed-income securities (duration channel).